johanna-rodriguez/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is use from line 72 to line 76 because in JavaScript, closures are created every time a function is created, at function creation time and you have access to the argument value of the parent function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name will be always the same but the roll is going to change.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope is only withing the inner function.

 ### Task 3 - Stretch Goals